 The time needed for a Kriterium review might vary considerably, but the objective is for the review process to take no more than 3 months, which are added to the overall production time of the book.
 The outline of the review process is set, but may vary for different books depending on how many revisions of the text are required before publication.

 The author, in consultation with the publisher, determines under which Creative Commons license (CC license) the book will be published.
-Kriterium requires that all books be assigned one of the licenses.
+Kriterium requires that all books be assigned one of the licenses but recommends using CC-BY.
 Publishing a book under this type of license does not relinquish any rights.
 It merely states how the author wishes the work to be used.
+Of course, it is possible to use two different licenses in one and the same book.
+For images, a stricter license may be required.
 The CC license should be indicated on the imprint page, with the symbol of the chosen license type.
 Read more about the various licenses available.

 Kriterium publishes the open access version of a title on its website, while the book is issued by the publisher.
 Additionally, Kriterium encourages the series/publisher to publish the book as open access, and recommends that the author submits the open access version in the open archives of their university – for example DiVA, GUPEA or LUP.